backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ## Initially Selected Kind

-By default the initially selected Kind when viewing the Catalog in Component, but you may have reasons that you want this to be different.
+By default the initially selected Kind when viewing the Catalog is Component, but you may have reasons that you want this to be different.
 Let's say at your Organization they would like it to always default to Domain, here's how you would do that:

 ```tsx title="packages/app/src/App.tsx"
 <Route path="/catalog" element={<CatalogIndexPage initialKind="domain" />} />